The GDPR (General Data Protection Regulation) is the set of guidelines that you must adhere to if you handle personal

 It’s important to note that there is a chance an EU citizen is living abroad in a non-EU country.
 In these cases, it is impossible to identify them as EU citizens.
 But GDPR states that you only need to make a reasonable effort determine a person’s status.

-Starting May 14, we will launch a new rule in the subscriber filter called Location where you can sort your subscribers by location.
+From 14 May 2018, we launched a new rule in the subscriber filter called Location where you can sort your subscribers by location.

-We will also include a special list of all 28 EU countries to help you easily sort GDPR subscribers.
+We also included a special list of all 28 EU countries to help you easily sort GDPR subscribers.
 By using this filter, you will know how many subscribers you have in the EU.

 Again, this feature only works with subscribers that come through a MailerLite form.
 The location-based ID will not work for subscribers imported from a file or other sources.

 Once you identify EU users, you can target them with GDPR-specific emails and requests.

 These features are just a few of the GDPR improvements that we have planned for this month.

 Next week we will share additional functionality around web forms that will make your life a little bit easier during this confusing time of GDPR compliance.

 And the week after that, we will present the Data Processing Agreement that users will be able to sign and download.

 We want you to have all the GDPR tools necessary to make it an easy transition.